Western Michigan University

 - Professional development of K-12 earth science teachers

-Dr. Heather Petcovic is an associate professor of earth science education, holding a joint appointment in the Mallinson Institute for Science Education and the Department of Geosciences at Western Michigan University.
+Dr. Heather Petcovic is a professor of earth science education, holding a joint appointment in the Mallinson Institute for Science Education and the Department of Geosciences at Western Michigan University.

 Petcovic’s research broadly focuses on field-based (outdoor) education and practice.
 She uses qualitative and mixed methods of research to understand the role of field experience in the transition from student to expert geoscientist.
 She has served as the principal investigator or co-principal investigator on several research grants from the National Science Foundation.
 Her work includes: